steveiliop56/wio-ducky/README.md

 11. Copy `duckyinpython.py`, `code.py`, `screen_menu.py`, to the root folder of the Wio Terminal.

 **Note:** You can skip installing all the requirements manually by just running the `circup` command and you will find the requirements inside the `requirements.txt` file.
+Also there is a ready to go [zip file](https://github.com/steveiliop56/wio-ducky/releases/tag/V1.0) that you can download and extract directly into your wio terminal, it also contains 4 simple payloads that just open notepad and write a message like this: `You have been hacked by payload 0!`

 ### Payloads

 1. Find a script [here](https://github.com/hak5/usbrubberducky-payloads) or [create your own one using Ducky Script](https://docs.hak5.org/hak5-usb-rubber-ducky/ducky-script-basics/hello-world) and save it as `payload.dd` in the Wio Terminal `payloads` folder.
 You can copy the 4 default ones from your clone of the repository.
 Currently, wio-ducky only supports DuckScript 1.0, not 3.0.